duckietown/duckietown-cslam/DISCUSSION_README.md

 ## Questions for first meeting:
+- NETWORK RELIABILITY!??
+- Should we stick with how the network is set up now, or should we make a dedicated network?
+- HW : Stock of parts for new towers, should we rebuild the old ones (with new design)
 - Design : How and where do we save the trajectory data?
 Is there a predefined standard for AIDO?
-- HW : Stock of parts for new towers, should we rebuild the old ones (with new design)
-- Should we stick with how the network is set up now, or should we make a dedicated network?
 - Better way to increase the camera resolution?
 - Apriltags3 debugging
+- We should start with performance testing ASAP
 - [for Aleks] HW exercises platform now urgent!!!

 ## Topics to handle